BDClaudiu/Maester-Buy-Sell/README.md

 # Maester-Buy-Sell

+Buy/sell stand-alone stock recommender application

+Selecting from the DOW 30 stocks, the softweare offers buy and sell recomandations to the user by displaying a graph

-Yahoo stocks buy/sell stand-alone recommander application Build Using Java, JavaFX, Scene Builder
+Tools Used: Java, JavaFX, Scene Builder.

-See design document for details and screen-shots
+See design document for details and screen-shots.